 I have been running around every day seven days a week for over five years.
 I have worked while I was pregnant, sick, and even depressed.
 For me, a day to relax or even five minutes to myself would be amazing.

 This last year, my husband had just started to realize all of the tasks I am juggling throughout the day and is now trying to help me when he comes home from work.

 Just because stay at home moms do not get paid for all that they do does not mean they do not deserve to take a break now and then.

-Experts have said that with all of the work stay at home moms accomplish each day they should earn over $100,000 in salaries.
+Experts have said that with all of the work that stay at home moms accomplish each day they should earn over $100,000 in salaries.
 Man!
 Wouldn’t that be nice?

 If you are a stay-at-home mom have you had any insensitive comments?
 If so, leave them down below.
-I would love to hear your experiences.
+I would love to hear about your experiences.